lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda/integration.md

 Application Load Balancers (ALBs) support AWS Lambda functions as targets.

+The Load Balancer send the request to Lambda as a JSON event with request details and body.
+It expects a JSON response, which contain status code, headers, and body.

 When the load balancer forwards the request to a target group with a Lambda function as a target, it invokes your Lambda function and passes the content of the request to the Lambda function, in JSON format.

+To configure the Load Balancer:
+- create a target group per function
+- add a rule to send requests to the target group
-You must grant Elastic Load Balancing permission to invoke your Lambda function.
+- grant Elastic Load Balancing permission to invoke your Lambda function.

 ### Limitations